wakiyamap/btcwallet/README.md

 ## License

-btcwallet is licensed under the liberal ISC License.
+monawallet is licensed under the liberal ISC License.